Disclaimer: The RHA CL2 was sent to us is a discounted sample in exchange for our honest opinion. We thank RHA for this opportunity.

 The second layer includes the CL2 drivers as well as the Bluetooth receiver cable as well as the manual in a neat pocket on the right side.
 All cables are MMCX terminated and the BT cable is aptX compatible with playback and volume controls.
 The cable is pretty much the same as one they supply now with their wireless offerings such as the MA750 though with a slightly different or darker external finish.

-The final layer as the rest of the accessories which includes a flight case to hold most every cable, a soft carry pouch, USB-C charger cable, and a flight adapter.
+The final layer as the rest of the accessories which includes a flight case to hold most every cable, a soft carry pouch, a USB-C charger cable, and a flight adapter.
 All nicely branded with the RHA logo.
 Again, I cannot overstate just how yummy this all looks.
 Sometimes when you pay good money you expect a quality physical offering and plenty of accessories to go with the cash being laid out and the CL2 more than matches that expectation.

-Just for the record here is the complete accessory listing including a wide range of tips that include single bore silicone, double flange and Comply Foam Tsx400 tips.
+Just for the record here is the complete accessory listing including a wide range of tips that include single bore silicone, double flange, and Comply Foam Tsx400 tips.
 For the record, I am using the Comply tips for the majority of my initial impressions.

 - Ag4x silver coated cable: MMCX – 2.5mm balanced